Innovate or Automate

 This is not to say that once you get beyond your ego you can do anything at all, to heal or change any condition.
 There are other obstacles.
 The laws of nature set obvious limitations, but when it comes to self-regulation the laws of nature reside in the sub-foundation of your condition.
 Much of your condition, both mental and physical, relies on dynamic concepts of memory, reflex, reaction, awareness, and control.
 This is obvious.
 What is not obvious is just how little awareness you have, how little control you exert, and how much physical change your powers of mind might accomplish.

 It may seem that I have moved far away from the roles of innovation and automation, but I have not.
-If you look at your mind’s role in your body’s processes you can see your mind as always deciding between creating change or enforcing reflex.
-When we consider reflex action we often mistake if for the natural order, a law of nature, or a medical condition.
+If you look at your mind’s role in your body’s processes, you can see your mind as always deciding between creating change or enforcing reflex.
+When we consider reflex action, we often mistake it for the natural order, a law of nature, or a medical condition.

 Allopathic medicine is not science, and medical diagnoses are not laws of nature.
 The power of innovation lies exactly at the juncture between what’s likely and what’s certain.
 Maybe you can now see that your decision as to which path you will take has deep roots in your own habits of innovation and automation.